Awakening Together: Embracing Social Justice in the Dharma Hall

 As a spiritual leader, I generally will approach teaching in two ways: (1) offering my understanding of what the Buddha taught using my lived experience and practice as an example, and; (2) talking about my life and how the dharma supports my understanding of belonging to both the challenges and beauty experienced near and far.

 I feel responsible for speaking up when my heart is pinched by social injustice and political oppression; to not collude in silence or neutralize the suffering that rains upon masses of people by down playing the heat of the obvious.
 My talks often and naturally include an invitation to investigate the worldly winds of social corruption and innocence, wisdom and irrationality, distance and intimacy, and receptivity and force – to examine our part in its harm and healing.
-In Joyfully Just, Dr. Kamilah Majied quotes renounced Buddhist educator, poet, and philosopher Daisaku Ikeda:
+Japanese Buddhist educator, poet, philosopher, and former president of Soka Gakkai International, Daisaku Ikeda, shares:

 The joy of life is to be found not by evading life’s sufferings but by grappling with them to the finish.
 Escapism cannot produce true happiness.
 Happiness based on delusion does not last.
 Enlightenment comes from seeing the truth, no matter how unpleasant it may be.